mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 ![Screenshot of audacity showing the round trip latency]({static}/images/news/roundtriplatency.png)

 The upper stream is the JACK case.
 The left channel is the recorded master 440 Hz sine wave and the right channel is the mic input.

-JACK is configured with a 1024 frames buffer and reports a latency of 46.4 ms for the sum of two buffers .
+JACK is configured with a 1024 frames buffer and reports a latency of 46.4 ms for the sum of two buffers.
-The round trip latency is 95 ms ~4 buffers = Driver + ALSA + JACK Async mode + (PortAudio)
+The round trip latency is 95 ms ~4 buffers = Driver + ALSA + JACK Async mode + duplex stream

 The lower stream is the ALSA case.
 Mixxx is configures with the same single buffer of 1024 frames = 23.2 ms The round trip latency is 49 ms ~2 buffers = Driver + ALSA

 Not in the picture is the ALSA pulse device.
 It runs at a latency of 104 ms ~5 buffers.
-Driver + ALSA + 2 x Pulse + ALSA PipeWire on Fedora 34 has by default the same latency like JACK in this test.
+Driver + ALSA + 2 x Pulse + ALSA PipeWire on Fedora 34 has by default the same latency as JACK in this test.

 With this picture we can verify that Mixxx actually has the same buffer size in both cases.
 When pressing pause, it fades the signal out over one buffer length which is equal in both cases.
 The peaks in the recorded right channel is the sound of the mouse click.
 You can only barely see the recorded sine wave.